TextibIe/kiwicursor/functions-page.md

 **Functions**

+- SetOverride: Function ``Sets the override state, will not change the actual visibility of the gui, will still update VisibleChanged however``

 - GetGuiPosition: Function ``Gets 3D position,  accounts for all offsets besides for ExtentsOffset and SizeOffset``

 - Disconnect: Function ``Removes connections``